 My Angry Husband Blames Me For Everything: How To Improve Your Marriage

 Remember what you thought marriage was going to be like?
-You probably imagined an amazing life that you would be living with your husband.
+You probably imagined an amazing life that you would be sharing with your husband.
 He would be sweet to you, and you would feel loved.
 He would be your best friend, and even though there would be some tough times (at least everyone warned you there would be), the two of you would get through them together.
 Fast forward to your current reality, and it's anything but what you imagined.
 The fairytale bubble has been burst.
 Instead of dreaming of a wonderful life together, you're left thinking, "My angry husband blames me for everything."

 If you find yourself in this situation, there's likely a mix of emotions that you experience from one minute to the next.
 You may feel angry that you're constantly getting blamed.
 Or, you may feel guilty and ashamed that you do so much wrong in your marriage that your husband is constantly upset.
 You may feel sad that your marriage isn't what you thought it would be.
 And, you may feel responsible for making it that way.